-\textbf{Support database.} As mentioned before, in our valuation, we generate workloads on the real-world IMDb dataset to enable realistic data distributions and string-heavy queries - a key characteristic observed in Redset.
-The IMDb schema also allows us to build upon sophisticated support benchmarks such as JOB~\cite{DBLP:journals/pvldb/LeisGMBK015} and CEB~\cite{DBLP:journals/pvldb/NegiMKMTKA21}.
-However, \systemname{} and the code we publish can also use other databases as support databases for the workload synthesis.
+\textbf{Support database.} In our evaluation, we generate workloads on the real-world IMDb dataset to enable realistic data distributions and string-heavy queries --- a key characteristic observed in Redset.
+The IMDb schema allows us to build on sophisticated support benchmarks such as JOB~\cite{DBLP:journals/pvldb/LeisGMBK015} and CEB~\cite{DBLP:journals/pvldb/NegiMKMTKA21}.
+However, \systemname{} can also use other databases as support databases for the synthesis.

 \textbf{Evaluation on four cloud systems.} We evaluate \systemname{} on four commercial cloud data warehouse systems (Systems A--D) that implement various workload-driven optimizations such as result caching, predicate caching, and scan-set pruning.
-They represent a diverse set of architectures and optimization strategies commonly employed in modern cloud data warehouses, ranging from industry-leading cloud-native systems to aspiring newcomers.
+They represent diverse architectures and optimization strategies commonly employed in modern cloud data warehouses, ranging from industry-leading cloud-native systems to aspiring newcomers.
 The generated queries are executed sequentially with compressed idle gaps to isolate the impact of workload-driven optimizations and avoid confounding effects from concurrency control or resource contention that would arise in real-time execution.
 While evaluating these concurrency aspects would be valuable and is possible with \systemname{}, it requires access to internal DBMS statistics that are typically not publicly exposed and are highly system-specific.